szalapski/mytree/README.md

 ## How to run

-- Install .NET Core 2.2 SDK and Visual Studio Code
+- Install Git, .NET Core 2.2 SDK, and Visual Studio Code
+- Cache your Git credentials in Git for Windows with `git config --global credential.helper wincred`.
+- Clone with `git clone [Clone URL]`
 - Run `dotnet watch run` in MyTree\.
 This will recompile each time any file changes, and then you can reload the page.

-## Steps that I got done
+## Steps that I got done - shouldn't need to do again

 - Install Blazor templates with `dotnet new -i Microsoft.AspNetCore.Blazor.Templates`
 - Create Blazor app with `dotnet new blazor -o MyTree`